cody-plans/transit-safety-insights/README.md

 The dataset used in this analysis is sourced from the U.S. Department of Transportation and contains records of major safety events from 2014 to 2024.

 ### Objectives
-- Identify critical factors leading to major safety incidents
+- Identify critical factors leading to major non-rail safety incidents
 - Inform safety improvements and resource deployment
 - Support planning to minimize transit disruptions and improve public safety